 (Brahms and Mozart once lived on the same street)

-The first of two locations on Singerstraße, a road that leads off the square.
+The first of two locations on Singerstraße, another road that leads off the square.

 Hotel Royal has two Italian restaurants: Ristorante Firenze Enoteca and Ristorante Settimo Cielo.
 The latter occupies a roof terrace with views of the cathedral and across Vienna.